Goldinteractive/gold-features/README.md

 Then using `yarn lerna:publish` you can publish the changed packages to the npm registry.

 #### Docs Changes
-After updating the docs simply publish them using the `yarn stylemark:publish` command.
+After updating the docs simply publish them using the `yarn docs:publish` command.

 ### List of specific Lerna Commands